Skip to main content

 Two-factor authentication, user permissions and firewalls are some of the ways to protect private information from outside sources.

-Dr. Dennis Backherms, an IT professional and technical program facilitator of cybersecurity programs at Southern New Hampshire University (SNHU), defines information security as the protection of all information.
+Dr. Dennis Backherms, an Information Technology (IT) professional and associate dean of cybersecurity programs at SNHU.
+Dr. Dennis Backherms, an information technology (IT) professional and associate dean of cybersecurity programs at Southern New Hampshire University (SNHU), defined information security as the protection of all information.
 “That information can be physical, such as a handwritten note, or digital, such as electronic medical records,” he said.

-Due to the widespread usage of technology, the number of organizations in need of protection from security threats has been continuously growing.
-From large global corporations to small startups, anyone using technology to help run their business needs help avoiding security breaches.
+Due to the widespread usage of technology, the number of organizations needing protection from security threats has continuously grown.
+From large global corporations to small startups, anyone using technology to help run their business needs help to avoid security breaches.

 If you're interested in working in the information security field, understanding what a cybersecurity degree is and how it can help may be a good place to start.